Like most large towns in Nigeria, there are plenty of options when shopping in Abuja.

-The best places to find souvenirs are certainly the local markets, of which the Wuse Market is the most established and the most foreigner-friendly.
+The best places to find souvenirs are certainly the local markets, of which the Wuse Market is the most established and the most tourist-friendly.
 Everything you can think of is available at the Wuse Market, and it is a wonderful place to buy Nigerian souvenirs such as adire (patterned, dyed cloth), batiks and pottery from the southwest, leatherwork and kaduna cotton from the north, and carvings from the east.
 Traditional beadwork, basketry, and ceremonial masks are also popular choices.
 You are expected to bargain at the Wuse Market: initially offer a third of what the vendor quoted you, but be prepared to part with at least half of the original asking price.

 There is a wonderful fresh fruit market in Maitama, one of the wealthiest areas of Abuja.
 Again, the majority of this market's clientele are foreign businessmen working in Abuja.